 Once the video appears on the timeline you can type on it and then tap on edit where you will find the ‘Crop’ option, tap on Crop and then Pinch Zoom the video so that it fills up the entire video area.

-Rest of the things are pretty much similar that you would do in a video editor on your PC, you have to align the video in such a way that the subject is visible throughout the 15 seconds clip.
+The rest of the things are pretty much similar to what you would do in a video editor on your PC, you have to align the video in such a way that the subject is visible throughout the 15 seconds clip.